poult-lab/daily-word/english_words_ learning.md

 04.overturn [ˌoʊvərˈtɜːrn]

-[verb] Adidas CEO urged to overturn predecessor's plan to reduce stores in Korea.
+[verb] Adidas CEO urged to overturn predecessor's plan to reduce stores in Korea./ Yoon's supporters protest, call on court to overturn impeachment.

 "to officially decide that a legal decision etc. is not correct, and to make it no longer valid"